 - 2 tsp orange flower water

-- 1 x 19cm x 5cm approximately, blind baked pastry case, with a high lip to the edge, at least 1/2cm above the rim of the flan tin
+- 19cm x 5cm approximatel, blind baked pastry case, with a high lip to the edge, at least ½ cm above the rim of the flan tin

-- Pour the cream into a small saucepan add the vanilla pod and bring to the boil.
+- Pour the cream into a small saucepan, add the vanilla pod and bring to a boil.

 - Pour on the boiling cream and stir well, add the orange flower water and pass the whole lot through a fine sieve.

-- Then add the remaining custard with a ramequin or sauceboat until the case is completely full.
-(I do this as the cooked filling will settle slightly, I need the chilled finished filling to be level with the top of the flan tin once trimmed)
+- Then add the remaining custard with a ramekin or sauceboat until the case is full.
+I do this as the cooked filling will settle slightly; you need the chilled finished filling to be level with the top of the flan tin once trimmed.

-- Liquidise the defrosted fruits, sugar, lemon juice and half the water into a smooth sauce add a touch more water if needed, finally strain through a fine sieve.
+- Liquidise the defrosted fruits, sugar, lemon juice and half the water into a smooth sauce.
+Add a touch more water if needed, strain through a fine sieve.

-- To serve cut into 6-8 wedges nice wedges, dust with icing sugar, and pour over a little fruit sauce.
+- To serve, cut into 6-8 nice wedges, dust with icing sugar and pour over a little fruit sauce.

 Add ingredients from Vickery TV straight to your favourite online supermarket